Monaco Practice 3: Rosberg fastest as Maldonado crashes

 26 May, 2012

-May 26 (Apex) Nico Rosberg topped the timing screens at the end of the one hour final free practice session for the Monaco Grand Prix at Monte Carlo, but the story of the morning was Spanish Grand Prix winner Pastor Maldonado slamming the front and the rear of his Williams FW34 into the safet barriers at Casino Square, with just a few minutes left to go in the session.
+May 26 (GP247) Nico Rosberg topped the timing screens at the end of the one hour final free practice session for the Monaco Grand Prix at Monte Carlo, but the story of the morning was Spanish Grand Prix winner Pastor Maldonado slamming the front and the rear of his Williams FW34 into the safet barriers at Casino Square, with just a few minutes left to go in the session.

 Although Rosberg was fastest at the end of the 60 minutes, with a time of 1 minute 15.159 seconds which was only just the best time as, incredibly, 0.051 seconds separated him from the next best trio; Felipe Massa second, Sebastian Vettel third and Fernando Alonso fourth.
 Literally nothing separated the pole position candidates.